OrganicityEu/organicityeu.github.io/doc/HowToPushAnAsset.md

 ### HTTP body

 The HTTP body is an asset in JSON format as described here.
-Important for the creation is the correct asset ID.
-An asset ID has the form:
+Important for the creation is the correct Asset ID.
+An Asset ID has the form:

 ```
 urn:oc:entity:experimenters:<ExperimenterId>:<ExperimentId>:<AssetId>
 ```

 The `<ExperimenterId>` and `<ExpeirmentID>` are the one from above.
 The `<assetID>` is application specifc.
 Thus, you decide how they look like.
-In our example, we wil just use an `1` as the asset ID.
+In our example, we wil just use an `1` as the Asset ID.
 In our example, it looks as follows:

 ```
 urn:oc:entity:experimenters:cf2c1723-3369-4123-8b32-49abe71c0e57:57e127c010590cb31ca82aa4:1